 Senior Leadership Team

-Overall responsibility for the strategic planning, leadership and performance of the organisation including our ongoing commitment to Values, Care, Achievement and ensuring that the school remains Distinct and Effective as a Church School.
-Oversight of all aspects of supply and demand, recruitment and retention of staff, overall budget and deployment of resource and wider stakeholder engagement.
-Ongoing support for the Head of School to ensure that the effective day-to-day running of the school optimises the student experience.
-Working with the Head of School, Deputy Heads and the wider SLT on broader strategic issues outlined in the School Development Plan.
-Line Management and Performance Management of the Head of School, Performance Management of Deputy Heads and the SLT/MAT Support Officer.
+Overall responsibility for the strategic development and performance of the organisation including our ongoing commitment to Values, Care, Achievement and ensuring that the school remains Distinct and Effective as a Church School.
+A supportive role in all aspects of supply and demand, recruitment and retention of staff, overall budget and deployment of resources and wider stakeholder engagement.
+Ongoing support for the new Headteacher in development of strategy, planning and resources.
+Working with the Headteacher on broader strategic issues outlined in the School Development Plan.
 In addition, overall strategic leadership of both the Pathfinder Multi Academy Trust and Pathfinder Teaching School Hub.

-Overall responsibility for student progress across KS3 and 4 including leadership of all aspects of Year 11 (Raising Achievement Plan/Pastoral Responsibility).
-Alongside the Curriculum Deputy responsibility for the work of department areas (curriculum development and innovation, self-evaluation and staff development) and line management of all EBacc subjects (apart from English) as well as RE and Social Sciences.
+Overall responsibility for student progress across Key Stage 3 and Key Stage 4 including leadership of all aspects of Year 11 (Raising Achievement Plan/Pastoral Responsibility).
+Alongside the Curriculum Deputy, responsibility for the work of department areas (curriculum development and innovation, self-evaluation and staff development) and line management of all EBacc subjects (with the exception of Science) as well as RE and Social Sciences.
 Leadership of all aspects of Teaching & Learning including quality, innovation and development.
 Working alongside the Assistant Head: Inclusion, responsibility for meeting the needs of all learners through oversight of the AHS Intervention team and deployment of catch up funding.
 Leadership of all elements of the AHS staff appraisal process and strategic leadership of CPD and staff support.
+Temporary leadership of the RSE and PSHE curriculum to support Maternity Leave.
 Teacher of History.

 Overall strategic leadership of all aspects of Post-16 provision and responsibility for further enhancing the school’s outstanding national reputation.
 This includes recruitment, marketing, transition, UCAS, examinations, care and curriculum development.
 Line management of the Head of Year 12 and 13 and the pastoral support team, as well as responsibility for student achievement at the end of their programmes of study.
 Line management of the EPQ Lead as well as overall responsibility for leading and mapping all elements of Gifted and Talented provision across the school including line management of the Gifted and Talented Coordinator.
 Teaching and learning support for staff as needed.
 Teacher of Psychology.